topliceanu/learn/rwc-book/README.md

 and s is a value computed with the help of the commitment R, the witness x acting as a private key and the message.

   - digital signature can be seen as just non-interractive ZKPs.
+- "A digital signature does not uniquely identify a key or a message"

 * RSA for signatures
   - hash the message, (optionally pad the hash) then ecrypt it with RSA.